Post updated 11/14/2022

 Set expectations early

-The best thing you can do for your teen is to start having conversations about vacation at least a couple weeks in advance.
+The best thing you can do for your teen is to start having conversations about vacation at least a week or two in advance.
 If you are preparing for summer vacation, starting several months in advance is great!
 In your conversations, you can encourage your teen to make plans for structured activities he or she will enjoy.
 For some students this might mean taking an art class, going to the gym, or getting a babysitting job.
 If you are going on a trip, have your teen help plan the itinerary and pick a few places he or she wants to visit.

 It is also very important to set expectations early.
 Discuss curfews, chores, rules, and general expectations.
 Start by asking what your teen thinks is reasonable and try to compromise where you can.
 Using Dr. Ross Greene’s concept of “parenting in baskets,” can be helpful too.
 Pick a few behaviors you can ignore (put them in basket C), a few that are “learning opportunities” where you can have constructive conversations (basket B), and a few that have clear boundaries and consequences (basket A).
 By letting some things go, your teen can buy into the “rules” around behaviors that are not acceptable.
 It is also important that you set up clear consequences ahead of time, should your child struggle to meet the expectations.